ASKurz/blogdown5/content/blog/2023-03-03-causal-inference-with-count-regression/index.md

     ## $ zAge    <dbl> 0.42499501, 0.26528351, -0.53327400, 1.22355252, -1.01240850, 0.10557201, 0.42499501, 2.1818…
     ## $ zBase   <dbl> -0.757172825, -0.757172825, -0.944403322, -0.869511123, 1.302362646, -0.158035233, -0.719726…

 The primary outcome variable in the data is `count`, which is the number of epileptic seizures each person had had since their last visit.
-After their initial baseline assessment, participants came back every two weeks for our visits, which are denoted by the factor variable `visit`.
-After baseline assessment, participants were randomized into either the anti-convulsant drub [progabide](https://en.wikipedia.org/wiki/Progabide) (`Trt == 1`) or placebo (`Trt == 0`).
-To get a sense of the data, here are the seizures counts over the four assessment points, by condition.
+After their initial baseline assessment, participants came back every two weeks for assessments, which are denoted by the factor variable `visit`.
+After baseline assessment, participants were randomized into either the anti-convulsant drug [progabide](https://en.wikipedia.org/wiki/Progabide) (`Trt == 1`) or placebo (`Trt == 0`).
+To get a sense of the data, here are the seizures counts over the four assessment points, by treatment group.

 ``` r
 epilepsy %>%